spotify/luigi/doc/luigi_patterns.rst

 Avoiding concurrent writes to a single file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Updating a single file from several tasks is almost always a bad idea, and you
+need to be very confident that no other good solution exists before doing this.
-If you are updating a single file from several tasks, you may need to ensure that
+If, however, you have no other option, then you will probably at least need to ensure that
-no two tasks try to do so simultaneously.
-By turning 'resources' into a Python
+no two tasks try to write to the file _simultaneously_.

+By turning 'resources' into a Python property, it can return a value dependent on
-property, it can return a value dependent on the task parameters or other dynamic attributes:
+the task parameters or other dynamic attributes:

 .. code-block:: python